rafasoares/cancancan-wiki/Nested-Resources.md

-Let's say we have a nested resources set up in our routes.
+Let's say we have nested resources set up in our routes.

 ```ruby
 resources :projects do